JAS-315/JAS-315.github.io/projects/possum.md

 - Another thing I couldn't tear myself away from that I love from the 16-bit days are cutscenes.
 Yes, we have cutscenes now, but there was something really fun about cutscenes then.
 Think back to Chrono Trigger and your first visit to Magus' castle; Terranigma and the skateboarding scene; Final Fantasy III (US) and the opera (amongst so many others).
 There was something exciting and unique there.
 So, I made the end of my currently very short game with that in mind.

 <iframe width="768" height="432" src="https://www.youtube.com/embed/-4NyaS6urG0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Trial and Error
-*I believed this game concept was a series of simple ideas.
-I was mostly mistaken.*
-- After a great deal of experimenting with different approaches, I began looking into “follow the leader” type scripts.
-I wanted something like the followers in Phantasy Star II (Sega Genesis 1989) or Chrono Trigger (SNES 1995), as the original idea of the game was to collect several possums.
-  - The current iteration stores and mimics the location and timing of movements, not idle time.

 ## Asset, etc. Attributions
 ### Graphics: